M-RAG: Semantic Key-Value Indexing for Retrieval-Augmented Generation: AI-Generated Content Acknowledgement

-In the preparation of this manuscript, we utilized AI assistants for specific tasks.
-We used Claude Code to assist with programming, and Nano Banana to generate Figure~\ref{fig:chunking}.
-We also used ChatGPT to polish the grammar.
+In the preparation of this manuscript, we used Claude Code to assist with programming, Nano Banana~\cite{comanici2025gemini25pushingfrontier} to generate Figure~\ref{fig:chunking}, and ChatGPT for grammar polishing.
+The authors reviewed and verified all AI-assisted content and remain responsible for the correctness and originality of the manuscript.